akka/akka/akka-docs/src/main/paradox/guide/tutorial_5.md

 * Device actors return a reading, which requires no state change
 * Record a temperature, which updates a single field
-* Device Group actors maintain group membership by simply adding or removing entries from a map
+* Device Group actors maintain group membership by adding or removing entries from a map

 In this part, we will use a more complex example.
 Since homeowners will be interested in the temperatures throughout their home, our goal is to be able to query all of the device actors in a group.
 Let us start by investigating how such a query API should behave.